sunsetian/living_lines/README.md

 -

+/////////

+Also it is now possible to change the keys that select the 5 banks.

+Search for this lines at the source code (Living_Lines.pde), and change the letter for the ones you like more, being carful of not using the Global Keys:

+char[] characterBankKey = {'a', 's', 'd', 'f', 'j'};

+//////////

+-

 The Character protocole consist in 4 values with as in "1wp2" or "6pw6", that you can change with the following rules: